 The Series B funding round also comes with a partnership Worldpay—an American payment processing company acquired by FIS last year for $43 billion.
 GB explained that, with this partnership, any Worldpay merchant in Europe or the United States will be able to accept payment from Africans.
 "If someone goes to pay Netflix with an African card, it just works," GB told TechCrunch.

 The partnership with Worldpay joins Flutterwave's expansive strategic partnerships.
 Flutterwave has partnered with Binance—a cryptocurrency exchange, Visa, Alipay, Pay Attitude and Ripple.

 Related Article: What to make of Flutterwave's spree of strategic partnerships

 Flutterwave's series B funding is in tandem with the trend identified in the 2019 African startups investment report released by WeeTracker, Disrupt Africa and Briter Bridges.
-Fintech is the most-attractive sector for investment in African techcosystem.
-The most notable deal on the continent last year was the $200 million (₦72.5 billion) Visa invested in Interswitch—a Nigerian payment processing company priming for IPO later this year.
+Fintech is the most attractive sector for investment in the African techcosystem.
+Last year, the most notable deal on the continent was the $200 million (₦72.5 billion) Visa invested in Interswitch—a Nigerian payment processing company priming for IPO later this year.